Completing Your Financial Aid Application

 All residency determinations are made by the Residency Office at the University of South Carolina.

-The UofSC Residency Office provides a list of steps you must take to establish residency.
+The USC Residency Office provides a list of steps you must take to establish residency.
 Start this process early in your M1 year.